 - RAM Type and Its Channel

-CPU-Z is a free third party utility that can be used to find out comprehensive information regarding the specs in your system.
-This is pretty much an industry standard from finding your PC’s specs.
+CPU-Z is a free third-party utility that can be used to find comprehensive information regarding your system’s specs.
+This is an industry standard for finding your PC’s specs.

 After downloading and running it, you will see several tabs for different components:

-From the CPU tab you can find out not just the model number, core count and the frequency, but also the socket type and the TDP of the CPU:
+From the CPU tab, you can find out not just the model number, core count, and frequency but also the socket type and the TDP of the CPU:

 The package field tells you the socket number.
-This CPU has the Socket 1787 and of FCBGA type.
+This CPU has Socket 1787 and is of FCBGA type.

-The socket is a VERY important parameter PARTICULALR if you want to upgrade your CPU.
-While laptop CPUs cannot be upgraded, desktops CPU can and for that you need to know the socket type.
+The socket is a critical parameter PARTICULAR if you want to upgrade your CPU.
+While laptop CPUs cannot be upgraded, desktops CPU can, and you need to know the socket type.

-The socket basically identifies how many pins the CPU has (1787 in this case) and whether it will physically plug into your motherboard.
+The socket identifies the CPU’s number of pins (1787) and whether it will physically plug into your motherboard.

-If you wish to upgrade your CPU, its socket type HAS to match with the one already installed on your PC.
-Otherwise you will need to change the entire motherboard.
+If you wish to upgrade your CPU, its socket type must match the one installed on your PC.
+Otherwise, you will need to change the entire motherboard.

-For instance, CPU with LGA1200 socket type will NOT be compatible with LGA1700 motherboards and vice versa.
+For instance, a CPU with an LGA1200 socket type will NOT be compatible with LGA1700 motherboards and vice versa.